MSPL: Multi-Step Pseudo-Labeling for Open-Vocabulary Object Detection: Introduction

+Importantly, this design is not a naive combination of existing models.
+In fact, directly integrating SAM and MLLMs without structured reasoning fails on two fronts: SAM's class-agnostic masks span inconsistent semantic granularities, incurring redundant MLLM inference to hallucinate labels for partial regions; and single-pass MLLM queries not only degrade label accuracy but eliminate the intermediate reasoning states providing essential supervision for online training.
+Instead, our principled multi-step design addresses the root causes of single-step failures (L1–L3), enabling SAM and MLLM to work synergistically to generate high-fidelity, exclusively object-level annotations where a direct integration would otherwise be computationally prohibitive and prone to collapse.

-We conduct extensive experiments on two OVD benchmarks, OV-COCO~\citep{coco} and OV-LVIS~\citep{lvis}.
-Under challenging conditions like crowding and occlusion, our method demonstrates superior pseudo-label quality compared to prior state-of-the-art pseudo-labeling methods.
-Our method sets a new state of the art, improving box AP$_{50}$ for novel classes on OV-COCO by 7.7 and mask mAP on OV-LVIS by 2.9, compared to prior work~\citep{baron}.
-We report pseudo-label statistics across OVD benchmarks, and our key contributions include: \begin{itemize} \item To our knowledge, we are the first to reformulate pseudo-labeling in OVD as a visual chain-of-thought, decomposing complex-scene object understanding into an interpretable multi-step reasoning process beyond single-step VLM alignment. \item We introduce CoT-PL, a unified system for robust pseudo-labeling in complex scenes by integrating CoT reasoning and contrastive background learning (CBL) that uses grounded background cues as negative training signals. \item Performance steadily improves with stronger teacher MLLMs, achieving state-of-the-art results in OVD with high-quality pseudo-labels, even in challenging environments. \end{itemize}
+We conduct extensive experiments on two OVD benchmarks, OV-COCO~\cite{coco} and OV-LVIS~\cite{lvis}.
+In~\cref{fig:limit}-d, under two challenging conditions such as crowding and occlusion, our method demonstrates superior pseudo-label quality compared to previous pseudo-labeling methods~\cite{PB-OVD,VL-PLM,sasdet}, with the most competitive runtime.
+Furthermore, our method sets a new state-of-the-art, improving box $AP_{50}$ for novel classes on OV-COCO by 9.4, and further enhancing both box and mask $AP_r$ on OV-LVIS by 3.2 and 2.2 respectively, compared to prior work~\cite{baron}.